de-DEen-US

 Entry & Visas

 Finland is a member of the EU, which is why EU citizens do not require a visa.
 In addition, there are generally no border controls within the EU.
-You only need to carry your identity card with you.
+You only need to carry a valid ID card with you.

 Time